Coding-Cuddles/slides/fundamentals/06-function-structure.md

 - Avoid "output" arguments
 - Avoid passing boolean values and null
 - Limit the use of switch statements to top-level factory functions
-- Limit the interdependencies by using the principle of the least knowledge
+- Limit the inter-dependencies by using the principle of the least knowledge
 - "Pass a block" to solve the temporal coupling problem
 - Use early returns to reduce the nesting level
 - Avoid breaks/returns in a middle of a loop